ROBINADC/SFTP-Test-Client/README.md

 # Parallel SSH/SFTP Test

-Test the response time of parallel SSH or SFTP connections.
+Client code to test the response time of parallel SSH or SFTP connections.

 ## Usage